Calcium oxalate: Kidney stones

 About 76% of kidney stones are partially or entirely of the calcium oxalate type.
 They form when urine is persistently saturated with calcium and oxalate.
 Between 1% and 15% of people globally are affected by kidney stones at some point.
 In 2015, they caused about 16,000 deaths worldwide.

 Some of the oxalate in urine is produced by the body.
 Calcium and oxalate in the diet play a part but are not the only factors that affect the formation of calcium oxalate stones.
 Dietary oxalate is an organic ion found in many vegetables, fruits, and nuts.
 Calcium from bone may also play a role in kidney stone formation.

-In one study of modulators of calcium oxalate crystallization in urine, magnesium-alkali citrate was shown to inhibit CaOx (calcium oxalate) crystallization, “probably via actions of the citrate, but not the Mg.”
-This was in comparison to magnesium, citrate, and magnesium citrate.
-Currently the preparation of magnesium-potassium citrate that was used in one positive study is not available in the United States.

 Industrial applications

 Calcium oxalate is used in the manufacture of ceramic glazes.